This page provides you with information on the Estonian legal system and an overview of Estonian law.

 Constitution — in accordance with Section 3(1) of the Constitution, State authority is exercised solely pursuant to the Constitution and Acts which are in conformity with it.

 Regulation — in accordance with Sections 87 and 94 of the Constitution, the Government of the Republic and Ministers are authorised to issue Regulations on the basis of and for the purpose of complying with an Act.
 In order to deal with issues of local importance or in cases laid down in an Act, local government councils are also authorised to issue Regulations.
-A Regulation is, in essence, a basic act.
-Regulations may be issued only on the basis of a limited scope of authority laid down in an Act.
-In addition to the Government of the Republic, the right to issue Regulations has also been granted to other independent legal entities — legal persons in public law (universities) and public bodies.
-Furthermore, on the basis of Section 154(1) of the Constitution local government councils are also authorised to issue Regulations, as is Eesti Pank (the Bank of Estonia) on the basis of Section 111.
+In addition, Regulations may be issued by the President of Eesti Pank (the Bank of Estonia), the Auditor General and the councils of public universities.
+Regulations may be issued only on the basis and within the scope of the powers laid down in an Act.

 The Government of the Republic and the Ministers are authorised to issue Regulations on the basis of and for the purpose of complying with an Act.
 Regulations enter into force on the third day following their publication in Riigi Teataja, except as otherwise provided in the Regulation.

 Administrative Order — an individual administrative act by which a public-law administration decides on and organises individual legal issues.
 In accordance with Section 87(6) of the Constitution, the Government of the Republic issues Administrative Orders on the basis of and for compliance with an Act.
 The Prime Minister, county governors and local governments are also authorised to issue Administrative Orders.